Kernix13/beginner-git-commands/README.md

 git diff branch_name
 ```

 The 1st command shows the branch you are working on.
 The 2nd one lists all the branch names in your repo.
-The next two 1) switch to the branch and 2) creates then switches to that branch, respectively.
-The merge command merges the branch into whatever branch you are currently in, most likely master.
+The next two: 1) switches to the branch, and 2) creates then switches to that branch.
+The merge command merges the branch into whatever branch you are currently in, most likely `master` or `main`.

-More commonly you will push the changes to GitHub then make a PR (pull request).
-So make sure you switch back from main/master to your branch.
-For a new branch, git push won't work because git doesn’t know what branch you are pushing to so run:
+More commonly you will push the changes to GitHub then make a PR (pull request) if you are contributing. **So make sure you switch back from main/master to your branch**.
+For a new branch, git push won't work because git doesn’t know what branch you are pushing to, so run:

 ```
 git push --set-upstream origin branch_name